areyoufeelingitnowmrkrebs/Pywal4Plasma/README.md

 9. Open Konsole and go to Edit Profile -> Appearance
 10. Select Pywal and save

+You will need to run the wal command above every time you change your wallpaper, but none of the other steps need to be redone.

 Given that the Kvantum theme is made using Utterly Sweet as a base, I find that it looks best paired with the following:

 Plasma Style: Utterly-Round (follows color scheme)